dennislee928/dennis-s-note-vault/ietls sprint/TASK 2 SPRINT.md

-It has long been debated that more and more people are spending time onsocial media platforms.
+It has long been debated that more and more people are spending time on social media.
+Some people may think that it is difficult to